Ray Epps, Trump supporter targeted by Jan. 6 conspiracy theory, pleads guilty to Capitol riot charge

 “Had Ray been charged earlier, Fox News would have called him a hero and political prisoner,” Teter said in an emailed statement.
 “Instead, Fox News spread falsehoods about Ray that have cost him his livelihood and safety.”

 The judge scheduled Epps’ sentencing for Dec.
-20. The charge carries up to one year behind bars.
+20. The charge carries up to one year behind bars, but federal sentencing guidelines call for zero to six months, according to court papers.

+Epps, who worked as a roofer after serving four years as infantry in the U.S. Marine Corps, has vehemently denied ever working for the FBI.

+Assistant U.S. Attorney Michael Gordon said during the hearing that “Epps was not a confidential source for the FBI or any other law enforcement agency.”

 Epps has said he went to Washington to protest the 2020 election, which he falsely believed — based on stories he heard on Fox News — was stolen from the Republican president, who lost to Democrat Joe Biden.